fpirri/covid19/history/last/README.md

 Damn ...
 There are periodicities in the data that only lead to confusion.
 It appears that various countries enter data weekly.
 What could we do to improve the situation?
 After a few experiments, a satisfactory result is obtained with a moving weighted average (Details below).
+NOTE: As of May 5, the worldometers website added the 3-day moving average on the daily death chart.

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/archive/2020-04-28%20Countries%20Daily%20Deaths%20per%20Million.wma.all.png">